Breaking Down Website Design

 - Support your story with data

-- 82% of consumers feel more positive about a company after reading custom content, and
+- 82% of consumers feel more positive about a company after reading custom content

-It’s time to start placing navigation at the bottom of screens on mobile devices.
-But why?
+It’s time to start placing website navigation at the bottom of screens on mobile devices.

 Optimizing your website for mobile browsers is more important than ever.
-However, Apple has tried to make mobile web browsing UX better by implementing a screen-halving function on iPhones 6-X. Mobile users might use this function to reach the navigation in a hamburger button in the top-right corner of their screen.
+However, Apple has tried to make mobile web browsing UX better by implementing a screen-halving function on iPhones 6–X (pictured below-left on an iPhone 7+).
+Mobile users might use this function to reach the navigation into a hamburger button in the top-right corner of their screen, but that's still going to be on the "stretch" thumb zone according to Scott Hurff.
+Using a bottom navigation (pictured below-right on a Pixel 2) is relatively easier than double-tapping your home button to have half your screen disappear.

-But guess what?
-It’s pretty difficult to do this on phones with screens half the size of rear view mirrors!
-It also disrupts user flow, which makes it easier for users to hit the road and not look back.
-While this is an innovative gesture from Apple, websites will start building their navigation at the bottom of mobile devices in 2019.
+It’s currently pretty difficult to navigate mobile websites with phone screens half the size of rear view mirrors!
+The halving function and having navigations at the top of websites disrupts user flow, which makes it easier for users to hit the road and not look back.
+While this is an innovative gesture from Apple, websites will (maybe) start building their navigation at the bottom of mobile devices in 2019.

 10 Tips to Optimize Your Website Navigation

-Your navigation and the way you organize your content will have a major impact on user experience, engagement, and ultimately whether or not your customers or prospects will engage with you through your website.
-To help you get started down the road of creating an effective website navigation structure, download our 10 tips to optimize your navigation.
+Your navigation will have a major impact on user experience, engagement, and ultimately whether your customers or prospects will engage with you through your website.
+Download our 10 tips to optimize your navigation.